UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 *Pricing and speeds may vary by location.
 Discounted pricing is available with Auto Pay and any qualifying Verizon mobile phone plan.

-Fios remains Verizon’s premium fiber-optic service.
+Fios remains Verizon’s premium service.
 Every tier comes with symmetrical speeds, meaning your upload rate is exactly as fast as your download rate.
-This is essential for quickly backing up large files to the cloud or hosting lag-free video calls.
+This is absolutely essential for quickly backing up large files to the cloud or hosting lag-free video conference calls.

 • Fios 300 Mbps: A highly affordable baseline that is perfect for small households with standard streaming and browsing habits.